Bonville

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency averages out to 80 trips per day across all routes, which translates to approximately 13 weekly trips per individual stop.
+On average, there are 80 trips per day across all routes, resulting in approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport